 - Departmental scheduling to reduce the number of different courses you teach each semester, especially for new faculty members, as well as to reduce the number of new course preps before going up for tenure.

 - Departmental peer class observations focused on developing as a teacher.

-- Departmental repository of inclusive practices and resources regarding diversity, equity, inclusion, justice, and access.
+- Departmental repository of practices and resources regarding diversity, equity, inclusion, justice, and access.

 - Departmental repository of example grant proposals, materials for organizing and managing your research group, teaching students how to write and present, and writing letters of recommendation.